 Where can I obtain a Marriage Licence Application?

-Marriage licence application forms can be downloaded on the ServiceOntario website.
+Download the marriage licence application form on the ServiceOntario website - Marriage Licence Application.
 Print copies are also available at any Municipal Office.

 Is there a waiting period?

 Generally, marriage licences are issued within two business days provided that the applicant submits the necessary documentation.

 The minimum age requirement for a marriage licence is 18.
 16 and 17-year-olds are eligible for a marriage licence with the written consent of the legal guardian (Form 6 can be obtained at any municipal office).

 The fee for a marriage licence is $135.00, with no HST.
 Applicants can pay with cash, debit card or certified cheque only.

 Each person applying for the marriage licence must provide must provide two pieces of

 original government-issued identification confirming name and birth date.

 - Current Passport